vamsi-karnam/R-Dash/README.md

 **IMPORTANT:** ***DDS topics***

-- Any topic whose path includes the segment "dds" (case-insensitive) is automatically grouped in the DDS side panel, separate from regular robot sensors.
+- Any text or numeric topic whose path includes the segment "dds" (case-insensitive) is automatically grouped in the DDS side panel, separate from regular robot sensors.
 This makes it easy to route diagnostics, network metrics, or system-level telemetry from DDS bridges or adapters without cluttering the main dashboard.

 > Example: /infra/dds/network/latency_ms, /dds/system/diagnostics